JackSzwergold/Writing/memories/Punched in the Stomach.md

 ***

-*Punched in the Stomach: Getting Back at a Second Grade Bully (c) Copyright 2016 by Jack Szwergold.
+*Punched in the Stomach: Getting Back at a Second Grade Bully (c) Copyright 2016 by Jack Szwergold; written April 19, 2016.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*